 Step 3.When the scan completes, all messages will be displayed.
 Select the ones you want and click "Recover" to save them.

-Step 1.Select "Recover from iCloud Backup" and click Start button.
+Step 1.Select "Recover from iCloud" and click the Start button.
 Sign in to your iCloud account using your Apple ID information.

-Step 2.All the iCloud backups will be shown, so choose the most relevant one and click "Next".
+Step 3.All the backup will be displayed on the next screen, choose one and click "Next".

 - Simply connect the iPhone to the computer and then launch iTunes.